The Perfect German Market Entry Strategy: What Is the Best Way To Enter Germany?

 The German Market: Numbers and Figures

-Germany has a labour force of 42 million, of which almost three-quarters work in the service industry, nearly a quarter in industry and a little over one percent in agriculture.
+Germany has a labor force of 42 million, of which almost three-quarters work in the service industry, nearly a quarter in industry, and a little over one percent in agriculture.

 It has one of the highest trade surpluses in the world, a reflection of its status as a net exporter.
 More than 40% of national output is accounted for by exports, including vehicles, machinery, chemical goods, pharmaceuticals and electronics.